pumpkinhasapatch/pumpkinhasapatch/README.md

 ![TurboWarp](https://img.shields.io/badge/turbowarp-ff4c4c?logo=data:image/svg%2bxml;base64,PD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0idXRmLTgiPz48c3ZnIGFyaWEtaGlkZGVuPSJ0cnVlIiB2aWV3Qm94PSIzMyAyMSAzNTMgMzk0IiB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciPjxnIHRyYW5zZm9ybT0ibWF0cml4KDQsIDAsIDAsIDQsIC03MywgLTY0KSIgZmlsbD0iI2ZmZiI+PHBhdGggZD0iTSAxMDggMjUgQyAxMDcgMjggMTA3IDQ0IDEwNyA0NSBDIDEwNyA0NyA5OCA0OCA5NyA0NiBDIDk3IDQ0IDk4IDMwIDk4IDI5IEMgOTggMjkgODAgMjkgNzEgMzAgQyA3MSAzMSA3MiAxMDEgNzMgMTAyIEMgNzMgMTAyIDg3IDEwMyA4NyAxMDYgQyA4NyAxMDggODYgMTEwIDg0IDExMSBDIDgzIDExMSA0OCAxMTIgNDcgMTEwIEMgNDYgMTA5IDUyIDEwMyA1OCAxMDMgQyA2MSAxMDMgNjMgOTkgNjMgOTggQyA2MyA5NSA2MyAzMCA2MyAzMCBDIDYwIDMxIDQyIDMwIDM2IDMxIEMgMzggNDAgMzkgNTMgMzggNTUgQyAzOCA1NyAzNyA1NyAzNSA1NyBDIDMzIDU3IDI2IDI3IDI2IDI2IEMgMjYgMjQgNzIgMjIgNzIgMjIgQyA4MSAyMiAxMDggMjMgMTA4IDI1IFoiLz48L2c+PC9zdmc+&style=for-the-badge "TurboWarp user badge by pumpkinhasapatch.
 Feel free to use it on your own profile :)")

 ### Things I've made or contributed to:
-- [Scratch Addons](https://scratchaddons.com) - [Scratch](https://scratch.mit.edu) editor and website.
-I have created the [Multi-row backpack](https://github.com/ScratchAddons/ScratchAddons/pull/5120) addon and am currently working on a new addon to copy blocks from the editor in [text form](https://en.scratch-wiki.info/wiki/Block_Plugin).
+- [Scratch Addons](https://scratchaddons.com) - A community-made led to customise and fix annoyances with the [Scratch](https://scratch.mit.edu) editor and website.
+I have contributed a few addons, including [Multi-row backpack](https://github.com/ScratchAddons/ScratchAddons/pull/5120) and am currently working on [Copy scratchblocks from editor]() which allows code blocks to be copied directly from the Project Editor as [text pseudocode](https://en.scratch-wiki.info/wiki/Block_Plugin), as used on the Scratch Wiki and [Forums](https://scratch.mit.edu/discuss).
 - [Doko Demo Issyo (PSP) Fan Translation](https://github.com/pumpkinhasapatch/dokodemo-psp-english) - An attempt to replace all text in the Japanese game [Doko Demo Issyo](https://dokodemo.fandom.com/wiki/Doko_Demo_Issyo) with an accurate English translation.
 This is still in early progress and is only for the PSP remake released in 2004.
--
+- My website - A collection of my thoughts, projects and hobbies presented on a clean webpage with a retro-aesthetic pixel art style.
+Used to be hosted on [Neocities](https://neocities.org/site/pumpkinhasa), but its currently been taken down by me to iron out some issues and decide what content should be put on it.
--
+- And hopefully more in the future!

 <!-- Not much to show here yet - Might uncomment this when I have more repos/commits.
 ### My GitHub statistics: